• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 This Brookie slice unites two of our favourite things.
 It starts with a chocolate chunk cookie dough that is baked in to the base.
-Add a gooey brownie and top with marshmallows, peanut butter and coconut for a textural overload.
-Bake it again until hot, melty and golden.
+Then a gooey brownie is added on top with marshmallows, peanut butter and coconut for a textural overload.
 The result is a delight of different textures and flavours that you can swap for your favourite things.

 This Brookie Slice is a whānau favourite.
-I don’t always get on board with food trends unless I can see that it is actually a delicious sounding recipe.
-However, if I said, would you like a slice that combines chocolate chip cookies and brownie, how would you feel?
-You would feel amazing, right?
+I don't always get on board with food trends but a slice that combines chocolate chip cookies and brownie is always going to be good.
 This is such a good recipe to make with tamariki (children) too!
-Me tākaro tātou (let’s play)!
+Me tākaro tātou (let's play)!

 Videography and photography taken by Sarah Henderson.